azzzub/binance-e2e/README.md

 ```bash
 make generate_key
 ```
+2. Public key and private key will be generated and located in the root folder
-2. Copy the public key and register it on Testnew Binance
+3. Copy the public key and register it on Testnew Binance
-3. Copy the API key that generated after you register the public key into `.env` file
+4. Copy the API key that generated after you register the public key into `.env` file

 ## Run the Test